-4. That by participating in the education fraud scheme coordinated by and implemented through Yen, Respondent violated the CFL and federal law concerning completing certain CE requirements as a mandatory qualification for licensure as an MLO.
+4. That by participating in the education fraud scheme coordinated by and implemented through Yen, Respondent violated the CFL and federal law.

 G. Respondent enters into this Agreement solely for the purpose of resolving disputes with the Commissioner, including concerning the conduct described in this Agreement, and does not admit to or deny any wrongdoing, allegations or implications of fact and does not admit to or deny any violations of applicable laws, regulations and/or rules governing the conduct described herein.